-What Is Split Leather?
+What is Split Leather?

-What Is Split Leather?
+What is Split Leather?

-It is indisputable that a split leather does not have the same quality features as a top-grain leather.
-If a split leather is coated in such a way that it looks like a grain leather, the end user cannot recognise the quality.
+It is indisputable that a split cow leather does not have the same quality features as a top-grain leather.
+If a split cowhide leather is coated in such a way that it looks like a grain leather, the end user cannot recognise the quality.
 The leather is then like a veneered wood of lower quality.
 The upper layer with smooth leather optic is then not leather, but only a coating and the grain is created by an embossing process.

-Therefore, labelling requirements are fair and acceptable from the end-user’s viewpoint and split leather should be explicitly and clearly declared.
+Therefore, labelling requirements are fair and acceptable from the end-user’s viewpoint and split cowhide leather should be explicitly and clearly declared.

-So, what types of products are made using split leather?
+So, what types of products are made using Split Leather?
 While there are always exceptions to this rule, you’ll generally find that work gloves and some boots/shoes feature it.
 Because the quality is sub-par when compared to top-grain and full-grain, however, it’s rarely used in the production of jackets, belts, handbags or other accessories.